By Christie Vanover | Published May 2, 2022 | Last Updated August 10, 2022

-After those steps, pat the turkey dry with a paper towel.
-This will help reduce moisture in the skin, so it will be crispier.
+After those steps, place turkey on a large pan and pat the turkey dry with paper towels.
+This will help reduce moisture in the skin of the turkey, so it will be crispier.

 Then, use a binder to help the the rub stick.
 Some people like to use melted butter or olive oil, but I prefer yellow mustard.
 I find the problem with melted butter is that once it touches the cold turkey, it starts to harden, making it hard to spread.

-Try to rub the mustard all over the breasts, legs and wings, working your way into the joints.
+If cooking a whole bird, try to rub the mustard all over the breast side, legs and wings, working your way into the joints.
 You don’t have to worry as much about the underside.
 There is very little meat down there, and it will absorb plenty of flavor when it cooks.

 Next, generously sprinkle on your turkey rub, trying to cover the mustard.
 A 20-pound turkey will take about 1/4 cup of turkey rub.

-This recipe makes 1/2 cup of rub, which is enough to rub a 20-pound turkey.
+This recipe makes 1/2 cup of rub, which is enough to rub two 20-pound turkeys.

 I like to make 2-3 batches and store it in airtight jars.
 It will last in your pantry for a good six months.